Jan 5, 2023 - Health + Traits

 Here’s what we know about MTHFR.

-The MTHFR gene contains instructions for making an enzyme that’s important for metabolizing folate (also called folic acid or vitamin B9).
+The MTHFR gene contains instructions for making an enzyme important for metabolizing folate (also called folic acid or vitamin B9).
 MTHFR also helps our cells recycle homocysteine, a chemical in the blood, into methionine, a building block for proteins.[1]

 Common misconceptions about MTHFR genetic mutations

 First, it’s unlikely that variants in a single gene could cause dozens of unrelated health problems.
-Second, the C677T and A1298C variants are very common: in some ethnicities, more than 50 percent of people have at least one copy of one of these variants.
+Second, the C677T and A1298C variants are prevalent: in some ethnicities, more than 50 percent of people have at least one copy of one of these variants.
 Most disease-causing genetic variants are not this common.*

-Another claim about MTHFR is that people who carry an MTHFR variant should avoid foods that are fortified with folic acid.
+Another claim about MTHFR is that people who carry an MTHFR variant should avoid foods fortified with folic acid.
 However, there’s no evidence that individuals with an MTHFR variant should reduce their folic acid intake.

 The scientific evidence: MTHFR gene testing is unnecessary